BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 A maximum of 1,000 Tickets will be available, priced at £10 each.
 £5 from each ticket will go to the prize fund, £5 will go to the operator.

-We estimate ticket sales of 500 and set the Estimated prize pool at £2,500.
+We estimate ticket sales of 500 and will therefore set the Estimated prize pool at £2,500 (£5 x 500).

 The **Estimated Prize pool** is displayed on tickets and website, until the actual prize fund, exceeds the estimated prize pool.